Pulp Links

 Edgar Rice Burroughs Literary Archive

-Ken Lopez Bookseller, which specializes in rare books and manuscripts, is offering for sale (asking price $375,000) an extensive collection of items belonging to Edgar Rice Burroughs: correspondence, manuscript materials, photographs, and memorabilia from the 1920s to the 1940s.
-This six-page website shows a rundown of items (illustrated with photographs) of the items broken down into time periods in ERB’s life.
+Ken Lopez Bookseller, which specializes in rare books and manuscripts, offered for sale an extensive collection of items belonging to Edgar Rice Burroughs: correspondence, manuscript materials, photographs, and memorabilia from the 1920s to the 1940s.
+This website shows a rundown of the items, illustrated with photographs, broken down by time periods in ERB’s life.

 John Carter official movie site

-Here’s the official website of the 2012 Disney movie John Carter.
-Find out information about its production and cast.
+Here is Disney’s webpage on its 2012 movie John Carter.
+Find out information about its production and cast, and where it’s streaming.

 The Game of Jetan